Enrol for training at your chosen Skills for All Training Provider.

 Skills for All Student Number and Student Agreement

-To get a student number, you will need to provide some personal details and sign a Skills for All Student Agreement.
-Your Skills for All Training Provider will ask you to complete a Student Agreement and will write your Skills For All Student Number on the top of the form.
+To get a student number, you need to provide some personal details and sign a Skills for All Student Agreement.
+Your Skills for All Training Provider will ask you to complete a Student Agreement and write your Skills For All Student Number on the top of the form.

 Your personal information may also be used to determine future eligibility for Skills for All courses and for statistical purposes, including reporting to other bodies.

 Keep a record of your Skills for All Student Number particularly if you plan to do further study.
 If you misplace your Skills for All Student Number you can call the Infoline or ask a Skills for All Training Provider to search for your number.